MultiSafepay/docs/content/integrations/prestashop.md

 # Installation

-✅ &nbsp; **Tip!** We recommend first installing the plugin in a test environment, following the PrestaShop installation procedure.
+&nbsp; **💡 Tip!** We recommend first installing the plugin in a test environment, following the PrestaShop installation procedure.
 Always make a backup.

 1. Sign in to your PrestaShop Back Office.
 2. Go to **Modules** > **Module Manager** > **Upload a module**.